OpenPrinting/ipp-usb/ipp-usb.8.md

    * `request-delay` = NNN<br>
      Delay, in milliseconds, between subsequent requests

+   * `ignore-ipp-status = true | false`<br>
+     If `true`, IPP status of IPP requests sent by the `ipp-usb` by itself will be ignored.
+This quirk is useful, when device correctly handles IPP request but returned status is not reliable.
+Affects only `ipp-usb` initialization.

 If you found out about your device that it needs a quirk to work properly or it does not work with `ipp-usb` at all, although it provides IPP-over-USB interface, please report the issue at https://github.com/OpenPrinting/ipp-usb.